nfotinakes/trichopedia/docs/about/pachanoi.md

 <hr>

-[Trichocereus Pachanoi](https://en.wikipedia.org/wiki/Trichocereus_macrogonus_var._pachanoi) is the primary species of cactus that is referred to under the umbrella of "San Pedro."
-T pachanoi is native to the Andes at an elevation of (6,600-9,800ft) altitude within Ecuador, Peru, and Colombia.
+[Trichocereus pachanoi](https://en.wikipedia.org/wiki/Trichocereus_macrogonus_var._pachanoi) is the primary species of cactus that is referred to under the umbrella of "san pedro."
+T. pachanoi is native to the Andes at an elevation of (6,600-9,800ft) altitude within Ecuador, Peru, and Colombia.
 Plants have been used ritually and traditionally since pre-Columbian times for their medicinal value.
 It is legal to grow in the US as an ornamental species.

 <div class="infobox">
-<div class="infobox-title">Trichocereus Pachanoi</div>
+<div class="infobox-title">Trichocereus pachanoi</div>
 <div class="infobox-image">
 <img src="./pach.jpg" alt="pachanoi" width="200">